nikolaussucher/biology-text/docs/organic_chemistry 2.md

 In scientific literature, the term "carbohydrate" has many synonyms, like "sugar" (in the broad sense), "saccharide", "ose", "glucide", "hydrate of carbon" or "polyhydroxy compounds with aldehyde or ketone".
 Some of these terms, specially "carbohydrate" and "sugar", are also used with other meanings.

-In food science and in many informal contexts, the term "carbohydrate" often means any food that is particularly rich in the complex carbohydrate starch (such as cereals, bread and pasta) or simple carbohydrates, such as sugar (found in candy, jams, and desserts).

-Often in lists of nutritional information, such as the USDA National Nutrient Database, the term "carbohydrate" (or "carbohydrate by difference") is used for everything other than water,protein, fat, ash, and ethanol.
-This includes chemical compounds such as acetic or lactic acid, which are not normally considered carbohydrates.
-It also includes dietary fiber which is a carbohydrate but which does not contribute much in the way of food energy (kilocalories), even though it is often included in the calculation of total food energy just as though it were a sugar.

-In the strict sense, "sugar" is applied for sweet, soluble carbohydrates, many of which are used in food.

-Formerly the name "carbohydrate" was used in chemistry for any compound with the formula Cm (H2O)n.
-Following this definition, some chemists considered formaldehyde (CH2O) to be the simplest carbohydrate, while others claimed that title for glycolaldehyde.
+Formerly the name "carbohydrate" was used in chemistry for any compound with the formula C~m~ (H~2~O)~n~.
+Following this definition, some chemists considered formaldehyde (CH~2~O) to be the simplest carbohydrate, while others claimed that title for glycolaldehyde.
 Today, the term is generally understood in the biochemistry sense, which excludes compounds with only one or two carbons and includes many biological carbohydrates which deviate from this formula.
 For example, while the above representative formulas would seem to capture the commonly known carbohydrates, ubiquitous and abundant carbohydrates often deviate from this.
 For example, carbohydrates often display chemical groups such as: N-acetyl (e.g. chitin), sulphate (e.g. glycosaminoglycans), carboxylic acid (e.g. sialic acid) and deoxy modifications (e.g. fucose and sialic acid).

-Natural saccharides are generally built of simple carbohydrates called monosaccharides with general formula (CH2O)n where n is three or more.
-A typical monosaccharide has the structure H–(CHOH)x(C=O)–(CHOH)y–H, that is, an aldehyde or ketone with many hydroxyl groups added, usually one on each carbon atom that is not part of the aldehyde or ketone functional group.
+Natural saccharides are generally built of simple carbohydrates called monosaccharides with general formula (CH~2~O)~n~ where n is three or more.
+A typical monosaccharide has the structure H–(CHOH)~x~(C=O)–(CHOH)~y~–H, that is, an aldehyde or ketone with many hydroxyl groups added, usually one on each carbon atom that is not part of the aldehyde or ketone functional group.
 Examples of monosaccharides are glucose, fructose, and glyceraldehydes.
-However, some biological substances commonly called "monosaccharides" do not conform to this formula (e.g. uronic acids and deoxy-sugars such as fucose) and there are many chemicals that do conform to this formula but are not considered to be monosaccharides (e.g. formaldehyde CH2O and inositol (CH2O)6).
+However, some biological substances commonly called "monosaccharides" do not conform to this formula (e.g. uronic acids and deoxy-sugars such as fucose) and there are many chemicals that do conform to this formula but are not considered to be monosaccharides (e.g. formaldehyde CH~2~O and inositol (CH~2~O)~6~).

 The open-chain form of a monosaccharide often coexists with a closed ring form where the aldehyde/ketone carbonyl group carbon (C=O) and hydroxyl group (–OH) react forming a hemiacetal with a new C–O–C bridge.

 Monosaccharides can be linked together into what are called polysaccharides (or oligosaccharides) in a large variety of ways.
 Many carbohydrates contain one or more modified monosaccharide units that have had one or more groups replaced or removed.
 For example, deoxyribose, a component of DNA, is a modified version of ribose; chitin is composed of repeating units of N-acetyl glucosamine, a nitrogen-containing form of glucose.

 Monosaccharides are the simplest carbohydrates in that they cannot be hydrolyzed to smaller carbohydrates.
 They are aldehydes or ketones with two or more hydroxyl groups.
-The general chemical formula of an unmodified monosaccharide is (C•H2O)n, literally a "carbon hydrate".
+The general chemical formula of an unmodified monosaccharide is (C•H2))n, literally a "carbon hydrate".
 Monosaccharides are important fuel molecules as well as building blocks for nucleic acids.
 The smallest monosaccharides, for which n=3, are dihydroxyacetone and D- and L-glyceraldehydes.

 Monosaccharides are the major fuel source for metabolism, being used both as an energy source (glucose being the most important in nature) and in biosynthesis.
 When monosaccharides are not immediately needed by many cells, they are often converted to more space-efficient forms, often polysaccharides.
 In many animals, including humans, this storage form is glycogen, especially in liver and muscle cells.
 In plants, starch is used for the same purpose.
 The most abundant carbohydrate, cellulose, is a structural component of the cell wall of plants and many forms of algae.
 Ribose is a component of RNA.
 Deoxyribose is a component of DNA.
 Lyxose is a component of lyxoflavin found in the human heart.
 Ribulose and xylulose occur in the pentose phosphate pahway.
 Galactose, a component of milk sugar lactose, is found in galactolipids in plant cell membranes and in glycoproteins in many tissues.
 Mannose occurs in human metabolism, especially in the glycosylation of certain proteins.
 Fructose, or fruit sugar, is found in many plants and humans, it is metabolized in the liver, absorbed directly into the intestines during digestion, and found in semen.
-Trehalose, a major sugar of insects, is rapidly hydrolyzed into two glucose molecules to support continuous flight.t
+Trehalose, a major sugar of insects, is rapidly hydrolyzed into two glucose molecules to support continuous flight.

 Two joined monosaccharides are called a disaccharide and these are the simplest polysaccharides.
 Examples include sucrose and lactose.
 They are composed of two monosaccharide units bound together by a covalent bond known as a glycosidic linkage formed via a dehydration reaction, resulting in the loss of a hydrogen atom from one monosaccharide and a hydroxyl group from the other.
 The formula of unmodified disaccharides is C12H22O11.
 Although there are numerous kinds of disaccharides, a handful of disaccharides are particularly notable.